If You Must Gain Weight

 One food seems to address several aspects of being able to put on healthy weight: raw eggs.
 It was Susan Schenck, author of The Live Food Factor, a well respected leader in the raw food movement, who made me think differently about raw eggs as a solution for folks who need to gain weight.

 Since I wrote my first book I received many emails from people who added raw eggs to their diet and were able to follow the 100 percent raw food lifestyle successfully.
 If the need arises, you must get creative because your health is more important than any dogma.

-Concerned about salmonella?
-Get the full perspective on raw eggs in Raw Food and Hot Yoga.
+More about the benefits of eating raw eggs in my book Raw Food and Hot Yoga.